-Telecommunications systems are easily taken for granted.
-Every day your employees come and go from the office with the assumption that when they want to make a call, access email or conduct research online, they’ll be able to do so.
+That said, telecommunications systems are easily taken for granted.
+Every day your employees come and go from the office with the assumption that when they want to make a call, access email, or conduct research online, they’ll be able to do so.
 How does all of this work?
 What does it take to manage and maintain these networks?
 Who is behind all of this?
-This Telecommunications 101 guide offers an introduction to this necessary business network.
+This guide offers an introduction to this necessary business network.

 Telecommunications: What Is It?